CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

 ![PyPI unverified](../media/starjacking/pypi-unverified.png)

 Back to MetaCPAN, the outcome is that GitHub/Gitlab/...  numbers are almost invisible in MetaCPAN.
 For instance, for a module with more than 200 stars in GitHub:

 ![GitHub numbers in MetaCPAN](../media/starjacking/metacpan-side.png)

 Only issues are visible, but how can issues help in StarJacking?

-Still, we can get more details on metadata by hovering **Repository**:
+Still, we can get more details on metadata by hovering over **Repository**:

 ![GitHub Metadata in CPAN](../media/starjacking/github.png)